openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression/4-bit-weight-quantization.rst

    pip install optimum[openvino]

-If the model comes from `Hugging Face <https://huggingface.co/models>`__ and is supported by Optimum, it may be easier to use the Optimum Intel API to perform weight compression when the model is loaded with the ``load_in_4bit=True`` parameter.
+If the model comes from `Hugging Face <https://huggingface.co/models>`__ and is supported by Optimum, it may be easier to use the Optimum Intel API to perform weight compression.

 .. tab-set::